nconlisk/python/README.md

 # python
-Random snippets of python code
+Random snippets of python code developed primarily as part of computational workflows.

+--CURRENTLY IN PROCESS OF ANNOTATING AND UPLOADING CODE--